-A Tax Return Transcript shows the most line items from your tax return (Form 1040, 1040A, or 1040EZ) as it was originally filed and any accompanying forms and schedules.
-It does not reflect any changes you, your representative, or the IRS made after the return was filed.
-In many cases, a Tax Return Transcript will meet the requirements of lending institutions such as those offering mortgages and for applying for student loans.
+A tax return transcript shows the most line items from your tax return (Form 1040) as it was originally filed and any accompanying forms and schedules.
+It does not reflect any changes that you, your representative, or the IRS made after the return was filed.

 Parents and Independent Students and their spouses who did not file Federal Income Taxes are required to submit a Confirmation of Non-Filing Letter to our office along with all W2 Forms and 1099 forms.